 Protections for Minnesota Employees with Disabilities

-Disabled Minnesota employees are protected under Title I of the Americans with Disabilities Act (ADA) as well as the Minnesota Human Rights Act.
+Disabled Minnesota employees are protected under the Americans with Disabilities Act (ADA) as well as the Minnesota Human Rights Act.
 Under both state and federal law, you are considered a person with a disability if:

-You also are protected under the ADA if you are discriminated against due to your association with a person with a disability.
+You also are protected under if you are discriminated against due to your association with a person with a disability.

 Reasonable Accommodations